Maximize Muscle Growth: Hypertrophy Macros

 Fats are often relegated to the sidelines in discussions about muscle growth; however, they play an indispensable role in overall health and hormonal balance.
 Healthy fats are crucial for the production of hormones such as testosterone and growth hormone, both of which are vital for muscle development.
 A diet too low in fats can lead to hormonal imbalances that may impede progress in hypertrophy.

-Incorporating sources of healthy fats—such as avocados, nuts, seeds, olive oil, and fatty fish—can provide essential fatty acids that support overall health while contributing to caloric intake necessary for muscle growth.
+Incorporating sources of healthy fats—such as avocados, nuts, seeds, olive oil, and fatty fish—provides essential fatty acids that support overall health while contributing to caloric intake necessary for muscle growth.
 A general guideline suggests that fats should comprise about 20-35% of total daily caloric intake.
-This range allows for sufficient energy while ensuring that other macronutrients can be consumed in adequate amounts to support training goals.
+This range allows for sufficient energy while ensuring consumption of other macro-nutrients to support training goals.

 Timing Your Macros for Optimal Muscle Growth

-Post-workout nutrition is equally critical; consuming a combination of protein and carbohydrates within 30 minutes to two hours after exercising can enhance recovery and promote muscle growth.
-This window is often referred to as the "anabolic window," during which the body is particularly receptive to nutrient uptake.
-A common recommendation is to consume a meal or shake containing approximately 20-30 grams of protein along with 40-60 grams of carbohydrates post-workout.
+Post-workout nutrition is equally critical.
+While the conventional notion of a strict “anabolic window” of 30 minutes has been revised, consuming a combination of protein and carbohydrates within 2–6 hours post-exercise still enhances recovery.
+A common recommendation is to consume a meal or shake containing approximately 20-30 grams of protein along with 40-60 grams of carbohydrates post-workout to support hypertrophy efforts.

 Adjusting Macros for Different Phases of Training